Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Examples of Regularized Learning

 } \end{example}

-In Examples \ref{exa:Gaussian}, \ref{exa:BinaryClass}, and \ref{exa:Poisson}, we use the reproducing kernels to solve the approximate solutions directly by the representer theorems.
-Now we look at a popular example of neural networks.
-Under the universal approximation of neural networks, we will use the sigmoid functions to compute the approximate solutions approximately by the approximation theorems.
+In Examples \ref{exa:Gaussian}, \ref{exa:BinaryClass}, and \ref{exa:Poisson}, we utilize the reproducing kernels to directly solve the approximate solutions according to the representer theorems.
+Now, let us study a popular example of artificial neural networks.
+Under the universal approximation of two-layer neural networks, we will use sigmoid functions to approximately compute the approximate solutions according to the pseudo-approximation theorems. \begin{example} {\rm Let $\Omega:=[-1,1]^d$.
+It is obvious that $\Leb_1(\Omega)$ is a predual space of $\Leb_{\infty}(\Omega)$.
+Let $\Nueral_m$ be a collection of all two-layer neural networks with $m$ coefficients, that is,